 - Pre-execution prevention—applies machine-learning-based static analysis to identify malware patterns in binary files before they are executed.

-- In runtime—employs behavioral analysis to identify malware-like behavior, and kill a process if it exhibits such behavior.
+- In runtime—employs behavioural analysis to identify malware-like behaviour, and kill a process if it exhibits such behaviour.

 - Threat intelligence—uses a live feed comprising over 30 threat intelligence feeds to identify known malware, including new Zeus strains.